 Sam was always laughing at himself, his students and most anything else that caught his eye.
 He said that flying is the only occupation that has such serious consequences for failure, yet is so much fun.
 A passion for flight is more powerful than rocket fuel.
 Love what you do, and you’ll do it more and you’ll do it better.
 Love, laugh, learn.
-It is no surprise that Peter Pan — the boy who never grew old — could fly.
+It’s no surprise that Peter Pan — the boy who never grew old — could fly.
 An atmosphere of play is prevalent in all the great fighter squadrons.
-It’s not just children and fighter pilots who learn best in a relaxed, supportive and fun atmosphere — adults do too.
+And it’s not just children and fighter pilots who learn best in a relaxed, supportive and fun atmosphere — adults do too.

 If something isn’t fun, if you don’t make it fun, then what is it?
 Boring?
 Deadly dull?
 Scary?
 Serious?
 It certainly will become nothing that any sane person wants to do for any lengthy amount of time.
 So make it fun!
 Force some fun into the situation by whatever means necessary.
 As Mary Poppins — another childhood character who could fly — said, a spoonful of sugar makes the medicine go down.
 Some successful airlines know this powerful truth.
 Herb Kelleher at Southwest Airlines is famous for good-times.
 He once arm-wrestled another CEO for use of an advertising slogan while smoking a cigarette and drinking shots of Wild Turkey bourbon.
 Fun is one of the five core values at JetBlue Airways.
 We can safely suppose that the original astronauts had a little fun in their shiny new Corvettes on Cocoa Beach late at night.
-Wally Schirra, the only astronaut who got to fly in the Mercury, Gemini and Apollo programs, noted that, “Levity is the lubricant of a crisis.
+Wally Schirra, the only astronaut who got to fly in the Mercury, Gemini and Apollo programs, once said that, “Levity is the lubricant of a crisis.
 We resort to jokes, pranks and good natured kidding to relive tension, stress and boredom.”

-It sounds trite to say make flying fun, to make aviation a game, but actually for a concept we all understand 'game' is mighty hard to define.
+It sounds trite to say make flying fun, to make aviation a game, but actually for a concept we all think we understand pretty good ‘game’ is mighty hard to define.
 Philosopher Ludwig Wittgenstein has pointed out that finding anything at all that is a common feature of all games is actually really difficult to do.
 Some are fun, some are not.
 Some involve multiple players; others do not.
 Some are competitive; others are not.
-It really is hard to define what it is that holds the category of 'game' together (Wittgenstein, 1953).
+It really is hard to define what it is that holds the category of ‘game’ together (Wittgenstein, 1953).
 But we all know the difference between a game and work.

 To play a game you must know the rules.
 Play is fun creative learning.
 It’s the start of taking knowledge and really getting comfortable with it.
 It is exploring the limits.
 It’s taking a skill out for a spin and seeing what fun we can have with it.
 Rather than boring routine work, if you have fun you take game play to the limit.
 Interesting stuff happens at the limits.